isidoridev/wordMine/README.md

-<h1>Mine words in a text file</h1>
+# Mine words in a text file

-The goal of this project is:
-Take a file with words,
-Add the words into a list,
-and count their occurrence in the list.
+Print to screen all the words in a targeted file, sorted from most to least frequent.

+#### Example
+By running: wordMine README.md

+prints to console: Counter({'file':5, 'words':4, 'text':4, 'wordmine':2,...})

+Filters out boring words like, 'the', 'when'...

+### Why:
 By analyzing the frequencies,
 we can see popular words.
 This can be used by many,
-either increasing vocab in
+to increase vocab in
 a new language or for
 skimming information.